-Sapa in particular is a land blessed with a cool climate, high humidity to develop precious herbs.
-Including artichoke flower - a valuable medicinal plant grown on the high peaks of Sapa.
+Sapa is a land blessed with a cool climate, high humidity to develop precious herbs.
+Including artichoke flower – a valuable medicinal plant grown on the high peaks of Sapa.
 Sapa artichokes are considered to have a much higher quality content than other regions, so this herb is very popular with many people every time they come to Sapa.

 To use artichokes, very simple.
 You only need to wash through dried artichokes, submerge, boil for about 15-20 minutes.
 A few more rock sugar tablets, you will have 1 cup of aromatic tea, delicious, very good for health.
 Use about 10 – 20g of artichoke flower tea daily like green tea for best results.

 However, do not overuse artichokes.
 If used in excess, there will be additional complications caused by artichokes such as liver damage, spasms of smooth muscles of the digestive system, abdominal distention, tired body.

 Currently, Actiso trees are cultivated, harvested, and produced according to GACP-WHO process (Certificate of Good Plantation and Harvesting Practice recommended by the Organization.
 World Health) and is accompanied by the BioTrade project funded by the European Union (EU) only in Ta Phin and Sa Pa communes.
 Traphaco Sapa Company buy them to produce and process according to GACP-WHO standards into products such as tea and tall tea.
 This is also the first medicinal plant in the North to be recognized as GACP international standard.